dmyates/ghostly_kerning/README.md

 Ghostly Kerning
 ===============

-A simple app (plugin) for the Ghost blogging platform which formats post excerpts and contents using David Merfield's [Typset](https://github.com/davidmerfield/typeset) HTML pre-processor.
+A simple app (plugin) for the Ghost blogging platform which formats post excerpts and contents using David Merfield's [Typeset](https://github.com/davidmerfield/typeset) HTML pre-processor.

-The new `excerpt-typeset` also contains the following enhancements:
+The new `excerpt-typeset` Handlebars helper also contains the following enhancements:

 * Removes the text of headings, blockquotes and `<center>` tags.
 * Provides truncation according to sentences, in addition to words or characters.